open-edge-platform/datumaro/docs/source/docs/command-reference/download.md

 # Download

+The command `datum download` can be used to download datasets from Kaggle and TensorFlow dataset public libraries.

-## Describe downloadable datasets
+## Describing downloadable datasets

 This command reports various information about datasets that can be downloaded with the `download` command.
 The information is reported either as human-readable text (the default) or as a JSON object.
 The format can be selected with the `--report-format` option.
+Note that this command is only available for TensorFlow Datasets and cannot be used with Kaggle.

 When the JSON output format is selected, the output document has the following schema: